HatAndBread/s2pd/README.md

 <br>
 <img src="https://github.com/HatAndBread/s2pd/blob/master/dist/example/hero.png" width="1000">
 <br>
 Here we have 35 evenly spaced frames.
 Perfect!
-We make a sprite like this:
+We can make a sprite like this:
 ```javascript
 const sprite = new s.Sprite(s.width / 2, s.height/2, './hero.png', 35, 4);
 // For a single frame sprite all you need is the first three arguments.